thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-resurrection.md

 #### Flavius Josephus

 Josephus, one of the most respected Roman historians of Judea, was born in 37 AD and died in 100 AD.
+While he was born a Jew, he later became a Roman citizen and had the backing of the Roman emperors (Vespasian, Titus and Domitian), Josephus had access to resources and was able to generate incredible detail in his records, far beyond what the Gospel writers (who lacked wealth) could achieve.
+It is because he served under the Roman emperors, his records were valued as authentic.
 Living shortly after Jesus and in the same region, his writings offer near eyewitness quality, offering insights into the era's cultural context.
 His major works, *Jewish Antiquities* and *The Wars of the Jews*, chronicle Hebrew history and the Roman destruction of Jerusalem and the fall of Masada in 73 AD.
-With the backing of the Roman emperors (Vespasian, Titus and Domitian), Josephus had access to resources and was able to generate incredible detail in his records, far beyond what the Gospel writers (who lacked wealth) could achieve.

 :::info[[Antiquities of the Jews 18:63-64 - The accounts of Flavius Josephus about Jesus Christ](https://lexundria.com/j_aj/18.63-64/wst)]